 Trauma to the brain can leave victims with severe and permanent injuries.
 As such, it is important to speak with an experienced legal advocate who can review your claim and inform you of your rights as soon as possible.
 At Scott H. Palmer, P.C., our legal team is committed to helping brain injury victims and their families secure adequate compensation to help them recover and move forward with their lives.
 You should not have to pay for someone else’s negligence.

 Our Dallas personal injury attorneys have experience in handling brain injury cases caused by car accidents, motorcycle accidents, sports accidents, slip and fall accidents, and nursing home abuse or neglect.
 From an initial investigation through strategic negotiations or trial, our legal team will work with you to ensure you and your family get the justice you deserve.

-Contact us today at (214) 891-3382 to schedule a free consultation with a trusted member of our award-winning team.
+Contact us today at (214) 891-3382 to schedule a consultation with a trusted member of our award-winning team.